 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infection.
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infection.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).
+The EPA requires regular sampling to ensure drinking water safety.
+The Buckeye Lake Water System conducted sampling for total coliform bacteria; chlorine; Orthophosphate; PH; total alkalinity; total trihalomethanes and total Haloacetic acids during 2024.
+Millersport collected samples for a total of 16 different contaminants, most of which were not detected in the Millersport Water System drinking water.
+The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though accurate, are more than one year old.